Safety tips for a better ride

 Sound Off When Passing

 If you intend to pass a cyclist or group of cyclists, please be courtesy and sound off, “ON YOUR LEFT”.
 This lets them know you are approaching and intend to pass them.
 If you rapidly pass them without signaling, the cyclists could be startled and steer into you causing a collision that could have been avoided.
-Make sure you signal enough in advance that you do not startle them with your signal.
+Make sure you signal enough in advance that you do not startle them with your announcement.

 Sound Off When Stopping

 When stopping, you should signal with your arm straight down and your open palm towards the rear and sound off, “SLOWING!!!” and then “STOPPING!!!”.
 If you are pulling off the road, please sound off, “RIDER OFF!!!”.
 Cyclists should pull completely off the road and shoulder to not block the road.
-Cyclists should not pull into a driveway and stop as this is a danger to the cyclist and to motorists.
+Cyclists should not pull into a driveway and stop as this is a danger to the cyclist and a potential motorists.

 Heavy Bike Traffic Ahead

-Rules of Safety and Etiquette
+Rules of the Road and Rider Etiquette

-This list of rules for safety and etiquette has been developed as part of an overall Colorado Cyclist Copper Triangle bicycle safety campaign.
-When combined with the legal rules of the road and when adhered to by riders, these rules make this event safer and more enjoyable for everyone.
+This list of rules for safety and etiquette has been developed as part of an overall Copper Triangle bicycle safety campaign.
+When combined with the legal rules of the road and when adhered to by riders, these rules make this event safe and more enjoyable for everyone.
 This section outlines these rules and gives some suggestions for physical preparation.
 For additional help, you might also like to visit our new road signs page!

-1. The legal RIGHT.
+1. The legal RIGHT

 Obey traffic laws.
 In Colorado, bicyclists enjoy the same rights as motorists.
 In accepting those rights, bicyclists also assume the responsibilities for riding in a safe and legal manner by: